Going home

 You might also want to buy or subscribe to specialist publications that you cannot find at home, or to join a professional organisation to help you keep your knowledge up-to-date.

-Your institution’s Careers Service may be able to help you research potential employers in your home country (or elsewhere) and to subscribe to websites which will email job vacancies to you.
+Your institution’s Careers Service may be able to help you research potential employers in your home country (or elsewhere) and to subscribe to systems which will notify you of job vacancies.
 You can also find information on resources such as the Prospects graduate careers website.

 Reverse culture shock